alpeykov/selenium-nunit/README.md

 5. **DeleteLastItem**
    - Description: Deletes the last created item.
-   - Expected Outcome: The item count decreases by one.
+   - Expected Outcome: The item is successfully deleted and the count decreases by one.

 6. **SearchForDeletedItem**
-   - Description: Searches for a recently deleted item.
+   - Description: Searches for the item, that had just been deleted.
    - Expected Outcome: Displays a message indicating no items found, and the "Add Food" button is visible.